 The latest episode of Tales from The Leeds Library features Dr Emily Zobel Marshall – Author, poet and Reader in Postcolonial Literature at Leeds Beckett University.
 We talk about Emily’s work with Carnival, her work with the charity Remember Oluwale and their planned memorial sculpture garden featuring work by artist Yinka Shonibare.
 We also talk in depth about Emily’s most recent book American Trickster: trauma, tradition and Brer Rabbit – a fascinating study of the cultural journey of Brer Rabbit from its contested origins in African folklore to an internationally recognisable trickster figure.

 S1E4: Louisa Yates – Director of Collections and Research at Gladstone’s Library

-In this episode of Tales from The Leeds Library we speak to Louisa Yates, Director of Collections and Research at Gladstone’s Library and visiting Lecturer at the University of Chester.
-We talk about the collection and her work at Gladstone’s Library, the importance of preserving independent libraries and their future – particularly how digital technology is helping to shape it.
+In this episode we speak to Louisa Yates, Director of Collections and Research at Gladstone’s Library and visiting Lecturer at the University of Chester.
+We talk about the collection and her work at Gladstone’s Library, the importance of preserving independent libraries, their future and particularly how digital technology is helping to shape it.
 We also discuss the upcoming ILA (Independent Libraries Association) AGM which will take place here at The Leeds Library.